 Not everyone uses family tree software for research, though.
 They prefer paper, and use blank genealogy forms to enter names, dates, and other information.
 In addition, as Shannon noted in the book, computers have drawbacks, including the risk of a crash or some other disaster that wipes out the data.
 Paper genealogy forms provide some reassurance on this front.
 They also do not require a power outlet!

 Shannon and I discussed providing some free resources on the companion website to Genealogy Basics In 30 Minutes.
-Besides blog posts and tips, I have created a free genealogy forms starter kit that contains two forms:
+Besides blog posts and tips, I have created a free genealogy forms starter kit that contains a free five-generation pedigree chart: